The 3 Faces Of Chinese Globalization

 Chinese leaders have contended since the 1990s that they were going to be a major factor in world trade.
-Since then they have accomplished a lot in their move into global markets.
+Since then, they have accomplished a lot in their move into global markets.

-Then in January, in Davos, Switzerland, Chinese President Xi Jinping stood up and indicated to the rest of the world that he would become the defender of economic globalization.
-In doing this, he argued, he was just continuing the push to make China competitive in world markets and a major player in global finance.
+Then, in January, in Davos, Switzerland, Chinese President Xi Jinping stood up and indicated to the rest of the world that he would become the defender of economic globalization.
+In doing this, he argued he was just continuing the push to make China competitive in world markets and a major player in global finance.

 The problem with this claim is that Mr. Xi, himself, has not presented to the world a clear picture of this effort.
 I think this dilemma needs to be examined a little more closely.